jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I hope your risk factor is good.
 But, if you're in trouble, what does your nurse or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.

 Hey, don't forget, there's a possible drug shortage.
 So, what does your pharmacist recommend?
 Do you have enough prescriptions in case things get terrible?
 What should you start doing now to plan for the worse?

-Hey, wouldn't it be nice to hear from a professional health-care cleaner, so you know for sure how to kill the virus in your car and home.

 After you've collaborated with these health professionals, quickly find out what your health insurance company will pay for.
 Just in case, it's good to know before disaster strikes.